| Previous Page | Next Page | Index

 15 Sep 1833 arrived Madras from Trincomalee.

-10 Oct 1833 arrived at Singapore from Madras, and sailed on the 18th for Batavia.
+10 Oct 1833 arrived at Singapore from Madras, and departed on the 18th for Batavia.

 21 Feb 1834 arrived Hobart Town from Swan River.